Dynamical system analysis of the cosmological phases in Palatini $k$-essence gravity: Dynamical stability in Palatini -essence theory

-Since an hyperbolic equation of motion requires $1+KX>0$, we see that the sign of $K$ determines if the influence cone is larger ($K>0$) or smaller ($K<0$) than the light cone defined by $g_{\mu\nu}$, opening up to the possibility of having a super-luminal signal velocity for the wave-fronts.
-In standard $k$-essence models this does not lead to causal inconsistencies \cite{Babichev:2007dw}, due to the fact that acoustic perturbations propagate through an effective medium defined by the non-trivial configuration of the background field, which selects a preferred reference frame breaking Lorentz invariance.
-We expect the same kind of arguments to hold also in our generalized Palatini formulation, up to possible contributions stemming from the structural equation, and ultimately due to the non-minimal coupling of the matter with the dynamical scalar field $\xi$. \\ We conclude this section by noticing that the problem of the stability can be equivalently addressed from the perspective of the DHOST theories \cite{BenAchour:2016cay,Langlois:2015cwa}.
+We conclude this section by noticing that the problem of the stability can be equivalently addressed from the perspective of the DHOST theories \cite{BenAchour:2016cay,Langlois:2015cwa}.
 These represent a class of scalar-tensor theories exhibiting higher order equations of motion, where degeneracy, in the form of additional constraints in the phase space, assures the absence of propagating ghost modes.
 This analogy can be appreciated by considering our model in vacuum, where, once a formal solution $\phi=\phi(\xi,X)$ is obtained, the initial action \eqref{eq: action f(R)} can be in principle recast as

 with the shortcut notation $\xi_\mu = \nabla_\mu\xi,\;\xi_{\mu\nu}=\nabla_\mu\nabla_\nu\xi$.
 A direct comparison with \cite{BenAchour:2016cay} allows us then to recognize \eqref{eq: eff action dhost} as an element of the DHOST subclass Ia, up to the identification